-In the “Harry Potter” and “Fantastic Beasts” films, phoenixes are depicted with a dominantly scarlet-red plumage with a hot golden tail feather, golden beak and talons, and black eyes.
-Despite their size and formidable appearance, they are not predatory birds and are fairly peaceful birds who prefer to live as herbivores in the mountains.
+Did you know that in the “Harry Potter” and “Fantastic Beasts” movies, phoenixes are shown mainly with scarlet-red feathering and a hot golden tail feather, golden beak and talons, and black eyes?
+Despite their size and formidable appearance, they are not predatory birds but fairly peaceful birds who prefer to live as herbivores in the mountains.

-During their peak years, phoenixes have immense strength, have healing powers through their tears, and are capable of singing.
-As they approach their burning day, their feathers begin to molt and they appear sick before suddenly bursting into flames.
-They are shortly reborn from their ashes, thus are able to regenerate and live forever.
+During their peak years, phoenixes have immense strength and healing powers through their tears and can sing.
+As they approach their burning day, their feathers begin to molt, and they appear sick before bursting into flames.
+They are shortly reborn from their ashes and thus can regenerate and live forever.

-Phoenixes are associated with renewal, rebirth and resurrection.
-It’s said that phoenixes do not have offspring.
-Rather, they live new lives over and over again each time they are reborn from their ashes.
+Phoenixes symbolize renewal and rebirth, never having offspring.
+Rather, they live new lives repeatedly each time they are reborn from their ashes.

-You may be inspired by phoenixes because you’re entering a new chapter of your life.
+Phoenixes may inspire you because you’re entering a new chapter of your life.
 Maybe you’ve just left a bad relationship.
 Maybe you’ve gotten out of prison and have a new outlook in life.
-Or, maybe you’re walking away from a bad vice in your life and getting your act together.
+Or, maybe you’re walking away from a bad vice and getting your act together.

 A phoenix tattoo design symbolizes that while your past will always be a part of your history, you look forward to the next part of your life.

-Phoenix are said to live forever.
-It’s highly likely that you won’t because you’re a real human being, but with age and time comes wisdom.
+Phoenix is said to live forever.
+Likely, you won’t because you’re a real human being, but with age and time comes wisdom.
 And you’ve learned a thing or two from your years.

 Legend has it that the world only has one phoenix existing.
-And since a phoenix can live upwards of a thousand years, they’re likely to live a lonely existence before they’re reborn.
+And since a phoenix can live upwards of a thousand years, they’re likely to live lonely before reborn.

-This applies to the men and women who prefer to be alone rather than entering meaningless physical relationships.
-These are the people who walk away from toxic relationships, be it family, friends, or lovers.
-They’re the silent but strong ones whose idea of a fun weekend is staying home alone to do something relaxing rather than to party all night with others.
+This applies to men and women who prefer to be alone rather than enter meaningless physical relationships.
+These people walk away from toxic relationships, be they family, friends, or lovers.
+They’re the silent but strong ones whose idea of a fun weekend is staying home alone to relax rather than party all night with others.

 Life and Death

-When a phoenix begins to feel tired, it simply dies in a blaze of fire and is reborn from the ashes.
+When a phoenix begins to feel tired, it dies in a blaze of fire and is reborn.
 There are no tears shed because they never die.
 It is simply a cycle of life or death.

 A phoenix tattoo means you aren’t afraid of death and what awaits you in the afterlife.
-Regardless of your religion or beliefs, you aren’t scared for what lies ahead and you know it’s simply a circle of life.
-After all, the only things certain in life are death and taxes, right?
+Regardless of beliefs or religion, you fearlessly embrace the circle of life.
+After all, death and taxes are the only things certain in life, right?

-For those who don’t fear death, a phoenix tattoo can be comforting.
-It’s not as macabre as most of the memento mori tattoo designs, like skulls and swords, and it looks as death as something of a vibrant and mysterious adventure.
+A phoenix tattoo can be comforting for those who don’t fear death.
+It’s not as macabre as most of the memento mori tattoo designs, like skulls and swords, and it looks at death as something of a vibrant and mysterious adventure.

 Interested in a Phoenix Tattoo?

-Phoenix tattoos are not just a reference to fire.
-It also serves as a nod to rebirth, death, independence and solitude.
+Phoenix tattoos are not just a reference to a fire.
+It also serves as a nod to rebirth, death, independence, and solitude.
 A majestic design for those who see their own stories on the wings of this firebird.